 The high-threshold model of visual detection (Blackwell, 1952) formalizes this process in a way that shares conceptual similarity with De Cornulier's dissymmetrical definition (see Fig. 2A).
-According to the high-threshold model, the probability of detecting the signal d scales with stimulus intensity.
+In the model, the probability of detecting a signal is assigned to the variable d.
+This variable scales with stimulus intensity, and thus can be considered a perceptual parameter: it captures variables such as objective stimulus intensity (for example, in units of luminance) and sensory sensitivity (for example, of photoreceptors in the retina, or neurons in the visual cortex).
 If participants detect the signal, they respond with 'yes'.
-The parameter d is a perceptual parameter: it captures variables such as objective stimulus intensity (for example, in units of luminance) and sensory sensitivity (for example, of photoreceptors in the retina, or neurons in the visual cortex). d corresponds to the degree to which statement 1 in the dissymmetrical definition is true: "If P [a stimulus is 134 presented] John knows that P".
-Critically, in the high-threshold model no similar 135 parameter exists to control the probability of detecting the absence of a signal.
-In other 136 words, the presence/absence asymmetry is expressed in the absence of a direct edge from 137 'stimulus absent' to a 'no' response (leftmost dashed line in Fig. 2A).
-In this model, 'no' 138 responses are controlled by the 'guessing' parameter q.
-Unlike d, the q parameter is under 139 participants' cognitive control, and can be optimally set to maximize accuracy based on 140 beliefs about the probability of a stimulus to appear, the incentive structure, and critically, 141 metacognitive beliefs about the perceptual sensitivity parameter d.
-142
+Thus, d corresponds to the degree to which statement 1 in the dissymmetrical definition is true: "If P [a stimulus is presented] John knows that P".
+Critically, in the high-threshold model no similar parameter exists to control the probability of detecting the absence of a signal.
+In Fig. 2A, the presence/absence asymmetry is expressed in the absence of a direct edge from 'stimulus absent' to a 'no' response.
+In this model, 'no' responses are controlled by the 'guessing' parameter g.
+Unlike d, the g parameter is under participants' cognitive control, and can be optimally set to maximize accuracy based on beliefs about the probability of a stimulus to appear, the incentive structure, and critically, metacognitive beliefs about the perceptual sensitivity parameter d.